 If you have been charged with a DUI offense in Idaho, you may face a wide range of penalties.
 These include fines, jail time, license suspension as well a mandatory interlock device installation.
 A robust DUI offense can help you seek less harsh penalties and even have your DUI charge reduced or dropped altogether.

-Here at the Hooper Law Offices, we help you defend yourself effectively against a DUI charge.
+Here at the Aaron Hooper, Attorney at Law, we help you defend yourself effectively against a DUI charge.
 Our lawyers work with you to seek minimum penalties for any charges against you.
 Reach out to us to discuss your DUI case with our lawyers.